Skip to content

 3. Slice type built in, using [] suffix, e.g. int[]

-4. Distinct types, similar to a typedef but forms a new type.
-(Example: the String type is a distinct char[])
+4. typedef is similar to C’s typedef but forms a new type.
+(Example: the String type is a new type with char[] internal representation)

 5. Built-in 128-bit integer on all platforms.